-We applied these factors to the amount of each fuel combusted (in Btu) to produce electricity in the commercial and industrial sectors.
+We applied these factors to the amount of each fuel combusted (in British thermal units) to produce electricity in the commercial and industrial sectors.
 These calculations account for the changes in the carbon intensity (CO2 per kilowatthour) of electricity generated from all sources.
 Biomass is excluded from these emissions calculations because we assume biomass to be carbon neutral.